 ISA Open Women's Surfing Gold Medalist

-World-class surfer who has been vegan from birth and is one of the most prominent vegan athletes in action sports.
+World-class surfer who was raised vegetarian and has been vegan since 2013.
+One of the most prominent vegan athletes in action sports.

 The Science: Can Plant Proteins Build Muscle?